tresoldi/dafsa/manuscript/paper.md

 The library will by default collect frequency weights for each edge and node.
 The resulting structures
-can be exported in either a custom textual format (using the Python standard `repr()` command) or in GML format (using the `.write_gml()` method), as well as converted to equivalent `networkx` graphs (using the
+can be exported in either a custom textual format (using the standard `repr()` command) or in GML format (using the `.write_gml()` method), as well as converted to equivalent `networkx` graphs (using the